Table of Contents

-Tennis elbow, also known as lateral epicondylitis, occurs when the tendons that attach the muscle to the bone on the outside (lateral) part of the elbow swell or tear.
-This weakens the connection and puts greater stress on the area, causing pain when the muscles are used to lift, grip or twist.
+Tennis elbow is another name for lateral epicondylitis.
+It occurs when the tendons that attach the muscle to the bone on the outside part of the elbow swell or tear.
+This weakens the elbow connection and puts great stress on the area.
+Tennis elbow often causes pain when you use the muscles to lift, grip, or twist.

 What are the symptoms of tennis elbow?

-Tennis elbow begins as an ache on the outside of the elbow.
-It gradually gets worse over a period of several weeks or months until it is a severe burning pain.
-You may notice pain moving from the outside of your elbow to your forearm and back of your hand when you make a grasping or twisting motion.
+Tennis elbow begins as an ache on the outside of your elbow.
+It gets worse over time until it is a severe burning pain.
+You may notice pain moving from the outside of your elbow to your forearm and the back of your hand when you grip, twist, or lift.

-As the condition worsens, your grip may weaken, or you may feel pain even when lifting light objects, such as a small book or coffee cup.
-Pressing on the outside of your elbow may increase pain.
+As the condition worsens, your grip may weaken.
+You may feel pain even when lifting light objects, such as a small book or coffee cup.
+Pain may increase when you press on the outside of your elbow.

 What causes tennis elbow?

-Tennis elbow can occur at any age, but is most common in people 30 years to 50 years of age.
+Tennis elbow can occur at any age.
+It is most common in people 30 to 50 years of age.
 It affects both men and women.

 How is tennis elbow diagnosed?